omnimistic/task-flow/README.md

 - Intuitive drag-and-drop interface for organizing tasks into boards and lists.
 - Local data storage using JSON for persistence without external dependencies.
-- Customizable dark theme with support for high-quality fonts.
+- Customizable dark theme with support for high-quality fonts. (planned)
 - Dynamic scrollable views for handling large boards.
 - Built with Python and CustomTkinter for cross-platform compatibility.